jacopotagliabue/FREE_7773/README.md

 Thanks to all outstanding people quoted and linked in the slides: this course is possible only because we truly stand on the shoulders of giants.
 Thanks also to:

-* Meninder Purewal, for being such a great, patient, witty co-teacher of this class;
+* Meninder Purewal, for being such a great, patient, witty co-teacher;
-* Patrick John Chia, for debugging sci-kit on Sagemaker and build the related flow;
+* Patrick John Chia, for debugging sci-kit on Sagemaker and building the related flow;
-* Ciro Greco, for helping reviewing the NLP slides and greatly improving the scholarly references;
+* Ciro Greco, for helping with the NLP slides and greatly improving the scholarly references;
 * Federico Bianchi and Tal Linzen, for sharing their wisdom in teaching NLP.

 ## Additional materials